Brooke Lynn Hytes: Career

 Brooke Lynn Hytes was announced to be one of fifteen contestants competing on season eleven of Drag Race on January 24, 2019.
 She won the main challenges in episode one, five and eleven, placing in the top of a challenge a record-breaking nine times throughout the season.
-This is the most top 3 positions achieved by any contestant in a single season in RuPaul's Drag Race history.
+This was the most top 3 positions achieved by any contestant in a single season in RuPaul's Drag Race history, until Jane Don't achieved ten top placements in season eighteen (2026).
 She was in a "double-shantay" alongside Yvie Oddly in the Snatch Game episode after bombing her Celine Dion impersonation; the duo's lip sync to Demi Lovato's "Sorry Not Sorry" was lauded over by critics, and declared by many to be one of the best lip syncs in the history of the series.

 Throughout the season, Brooke Lynn Hytes developed an on-show romance with Vanessa Vanjie Mateo, dubbed "Branjie".
 The two placed in the bottom two of episode twelve, with Brooke Lynn Hytes emerging victorious in a lip sync battle to Aretha Franklin's "A Deeper Love", making Vanessa Vanjie Mateo the last queen to be eliminated prior to the finale.
 Brooke Lynn Hytes finished as a runner-up, ultimately losing to Yvie Oddly in the final lip sync for the crown.
 In June 2019, Brooke Lynn Hytes was one of 37 queens to be featured on the cover of New York magazine.
 On November 11, she won a People's Choice Award for "Most Hypeworthy Canadian".